Journalism with a Foundation Year - BA (Hons)

 Lecturer Professional and Academic Development

 Hilary spent 24 years working as a Production Manager in broadcast television.
 Eight of these years were spent at the BBC in Birmingham.
-Her credits include working on documentaries (Panorama, Dispatches), magazine series (Countryfile), reality (Big Brother), children’s (Dog and Duck), ob doc series (Trawlermen), as well as drama, cookery and make over series.
-Hilary has been with BCU for three years and love working with students to help them build up their skills, experience and employability for careers in the media.More about Hilary
+Her credits include working on documentaries (Panorama, Dispatches), magazine series (Countryfile), reality (Big Brother), children’s (Dog and Duck), ob doc series (Trawlermen), as well as drama, cookery and make...More about Hilary